How to Build an Amazing Boathouse

 - Keep it clean: Pressure wash your boathouse and docks as needed to maintain a like-new appearance or prepare the property for potential buyers.

 - Be prepared: Equip your boathouse with emergency supplies, like a first aid kit and fire extinguisher, and keep plenty of sunscreen and drinking water on-site for easy access before boating trips.

 EZ Dock Products for Your Boathouse

 If you’re an avid boater, a boathouse is a perfect investment to add value to your waterfront property and give you the convenience and protection of on-site boat storage.
-EZ Dock is here to help with floating docks, gangways, walkways, boat lifts, boat ports and launches — everything you need to bring your waterfront vision to life.
+EZ Dock is here to help with floating docks, gangways, walkways, boat lifts, boat ports, PWC Ports and launches — everything you need to bring your waterfront vision to life.